On the U(1) duality anomaly and the S-matrix of N=4 supergravity: Introduction

 Here we shall present a novel way of understanding this anomaly, by relating it to a similar anomaly \cite{rvn} in the conformal supergravity (CSG) \cite{bdw}, which admits a formulation where $SU(1,1)$ is a global off-shell symmetry.
 The key observation is that the classical ${\cal N}=4$ Poincar\'e supergravity~(PSG) has a superconformal formulation \cite{roo} as the $\NeqFour$ conformal supergravity coupled to six $\NeqFour$ vector multiplets (with the higher-derivative action of pure $\NeqFour$ CSG not added).
 In this superconformal framework the six vector fields, which (upon gauge-fixing of the conformal symmetry and S-supersymmetry and elimination of the auxiliary fields) become the six vector fields of the PSG multiplet, couple via their field strengths $F$ to the six (anti)self-dual rank-2 tensors $T$ appearing in the CSG multiplet and that provides a possible link between the $F$ and $T $ contributions to the corresponding anomalies.

 For $\NeqEight$ Poincar\'e supergravity, it was argued in \cite{Elvang:2010kc, ArkaniHamed:2008gz, Kallosh:2008rr} that, at the tree-level, the $E_{7(7)}$ duality symmetry group implies that all scattering amplitudes vanish in the single soft scalar limit (i.e. the limit in which the momentum of a scalar field goes to zero).
 This may be viewed as a consequence of the on-shell $SU(8)$ R-symmetry group of the theory.
 It has also been argued in \cite{ArkaniHamed:2008gz} and further detailed in \cite{Brodel:2009hu} that the double soft scalar limit (i.e. the limit in which the momenta of two scalar fields vanish simultaneously) probes the commutation relations of the duality group.
-To this end it is necessary that the soft scalars share three of their four $SU(8)$ indices~\cite{Brodel:2009hu}.

 A similar analysis has not yet been carried out for $\NeqFour$ Poincar\'e supergravity.
 As was shown in \cite{cgr}, the $\NeqFour$ supergravity can be interpreted as an orbifold truncation of $\NeqEight$ supergravity.
 From this perspective, the one physical complex scalar field of the former theory is a linear combination of the scalar fields of the latter.
 As such, the tree-level scattering amplitudes of the $\NeqFour$ supergravity are a subset of those of the $\NeqEight$ supergravity and thus they should vanish in the soft scalar limit.
-However, it appears difficult to probe the commutation relations of the $\NeqFour$ duality group $SU(1,1)$ as only one scalar field survives the orbifold projection which, in the $\NeqEight$ context, is insufficient~\cite{Brodel:2009hu} for probing any of the commutation relations of $E_{7(7)}$.
+Probing the commutation relations of the ${\cal N} = 4$ duality group SU(1,1) through a double-soft limit would require a careful construction and analysis of non-MHV one-loop amplitudes with at least six external particles.